Xires87/SwordParry/README.md

 # SwordParry
-Lets you parry (and block) melee attacks and projectiles with sword.
+Lets you parry (and block) melee attacks and projectiles with sword or axe.
 Shields can parry too.

 https://www.curseforge.com/minecraft/mc-mods/sword-parry
 ------------------------------------------------------------------------------------------------------------

-# !!!
-Blocking works only for swords (instanceof SwordItem) !!!
-## How to add blocking animation for sword from your mod:
+# How to add blocking animation for sword from your mod:

 In resources/assets/modid/models/item/ add a json file containing:
 ```json